 What is Kare Kare?

 Kare Kare (pronounced as kah-reh ka-reh) is a Filipino peanut-based stew.
-It's thick, rich, and probably one of the most luxurious and hearty dish you'll ever eat.
+It’s thick, rich, and probably one of the most luxurious and hearty food you’ll ever eat.

 I tried to trace the origin of the word “kare-kare” and only found a few snippets (check the history section).
 Believed to have derived from the word “kari/khari”, a Tamil word that means curry referring to ‘sauce’ or ‘relish for rice‘.

 Ah… the perks of this job.
 I’m learning so many interesting things about our food.